 In January, throughout France and for their first national appeal, the “vélorutionnaires” will pedal to protest against the omnipresence of the car in general, and the Paris-Dakar in particular.
 It starts this Saturday in Lisbon, where the rally started, in Paris and other cities in France.
 These events, the Critical mass as the Anglo-Saxons say, impose themselves in traffic as an isolated cyclist cannot.
 The two-wheelers meet in number on the road.
 "The objective is not to create traffic jams for motorists", explains an activist.
 Rather to make a non-polluting traffic jam.

 The first “vélorution” took place in Paris three years ago.
 It quickly became monthly.
 Other collectives followed in the provinces.
 These scattered cyclists are starting to unite via the Velorution.org site.

-“Associations for cycling have existed since the 70s.
-Cycling is a renewal of this associative commitment for cycling.
-We are part of an altermobilist movement, close to decreasing ”, specifies Julien, a Parisian cycling specialist.
+“Cycling associations have existed since the 70s.
+Cycling is a renewal of this associative commitment to cycling.
+We are part of an altermobilist movement, close to decline ”, specifies Julien, a Parisian cycling specialist.

 This Saturday in Paris (14 p.m., place du Châtelet), in Angers, Tours, Lille and Rennes.
 January 14 in Montpellier and Avignon.
 The 21st in Strasbourg and Nancy.